ahillelt/SnakesAndLadders/README.md

 # SnakesAndLadders
 Simple non-GUI Snakes and Ladder Game

 Written in C++, follow terminal prompts.
 Snakes and Ladder elements are hard coded constants.
-If you want to have them randomize please request.
+They can be changed by modifying the values of the constants, self-explanatory labelling has been used.
+If you want to have them randomized please request.

 Please run in a terminal supporting rich text, a text only compiler may cause issues.